 The Role of Sealcoating in Your Asphalt Maintenance Plan

-For property owners and facility managers, an asphalt parking lot is more than just a place to park cars; it is the first impression your business makes on every client and visitor.
-In a bustling hub like Hamilton, where weather patterns can be unpredictable and traffic volume can be high, the integrity of your pavement is paramount.
-One of the most misunderstood yet vital aspects of pavement longevity is sealcoating.
+For property owners and facility managers, asphalt surfaces are more than just a place to park vehicles; they are the first impression your business makes on every client, visitor, and employee.
+However, asphalt is a porous material that is constantly under siege from the elements.
+In a bustling area like Hamilton, where weather patterns can be unpredictable and heavy traffic is common, maintaining the integrity of your pavement is a constant challenge.

 The Synergy Between Sealcoating and Line Marking